Hemp is not a new plant discovered before the drug wars began. This plant has been linked to the beginning of civilization.

 You may be asking yourself, how on earth is Hemp, of all things, going to help our environment?

-We can replace the use of trees with using hemp in every single application that trees are used.
-Hemp grows at much faster rates than trees, therefore it is more economically viable to cultivate hemp versus cut every single tree down.
+We can replace the use of trees with using hemp in every single application in which trees are used.
+Hemp grows at much faster rates than trees, therefore it is more economically viable to cultivate hemp versus cutting every single tree down.

 Hemp fibers make a higher quality paper and produce about 4 times more product per acre, than wood.
 And, hemp grows at a much faster rate than trees do.
 Industrial hemp can also be used for making very strong construction materials.